vanderpatrick/Hackteam-6/README.md

 #### Map Page

 - Hovering over the world map shows the country that is positioned under the mouse.
-By clicking on the chosen country, the modal appears with the information of the Pride event in that country.
+By clicking on the chosen country, the modal appears with the information about the Pride event in that country.
 The map can be zoomed in or out.

 <details>
 <summary>Map hover and zoom</summary>